Advertisement

 Action

-Pharmacology: Xylocaine Jelly provides prompt and profound anaesthesia of mucous membranes and lubrication which reduces friction.
-Its water-miscible base, characterized by high viscosity and low surface tension, brings the anaesthetic into intimate and prolonged contact with the tissue, giving effective anaesthesia of long duration (approximately 20-30 min).
+Pharmacology: Pharmacological description: Xylocaine Jelly 2% provides prompt and profound anaesthesia of mucous membranes and lubrication which reduces friction.
+Its water-miscible base, characterized by high viscosity and low surface tension, brings the anaesthetic into intimate and prolonged contact with the tissue, giving effective anaesthesia of long duration (approx. 20-30 min).
 Anaesthesia usually occurs rapidly (within 5 min, depending upon the area of application).

 Central nervous system toxicity (see Overdosage) usually precedes the cardiovascular effects as it occurs at lower plasma concentrations.
 Direct effects of local anaesthetics on the heart include slow conduction, negative inotropism and possibly cardiac arrest.